guygregory/ChatToolkit/README.md

 ![](media/APIOptions.png)

-*The API Options allow the model parameters to be tuned, and reflects the controls in Azure OpenAI Studio.*
+*The API Options allow the model parameters to be adjusted, and reflects the controls in [Azure OpenAI Studio](https://oai.azure.com/portal).*

 ![](media/FewShot.png)